je-suis-tm/quant-trading/README.md

 ### 9.Bollinger Bands Pattern Recognition

 Bollinger Bands is a very simple but powerful indicator.
 There are three bands of this indicator.
 The mid band is the moving average on the price series (usually takes 20 lags).
 The upper and lower bands are two moving standard deviations away from the mid band.
-Bollinfer Bands can be used to test for various types of strategies.
+Bollinger Bands can be used to test for various types of strategies.

 For volatility trading, contraction and expansion of the band width are crucial elements.
 Any distinct momentum clustering (it can take form of either upward or downward) would result in a Bollinger Bands expansion.
 And the oscillation in a horizontal channel would result in a Bollinger Bands contraction.